ima-eky/100-days-of-code-course/Day-34/README.md

 - Click on green  tick if you want to go for true and click on red button if you think the answer is false
 - The background color of canvas turns red if player is wrong and green if player is right.
 -
-Read on [Python Request Module](https://www.w3schools.com/python/module_requests.asp) to undertsand how requests are made
+Read on [Python Request Module](https://www.w3schools.com/python/module_requests.asp) to undertsand how requests are made(Run `pip -m pip install requests` to install requests,then `import requests`in your code)

 Read [Open Trivia Database](https://opentdb.com/api_config.php) and check out documentation